What is FFA?

 The Future of FFA

 FFA membership is at an all-time high, both in Tennessee and the United States.
-Tennessee FFA is the fifth largest state association in the country.
+Tennessee FFA is the seventh largest state association in the country.
 As the global population continues to increase, FFA membership and knowledge of agricultural systems continues to become even more valuable.